JeremiahKaren/35percent.github.io/strata-tower.md

 ![](http://crappistmartin.github.io/images/stratas106variation.png)

-However, this condition of the planning consent has been breached and the retail unit is now being fitted out as an estate agent.
+However, both retail units at the base of the tower remain unoccupied and rumour has it that they are going to be occupied by an estate agent.
+Watch this space..